goldrooster/IOTA-Empirical-Data-Analysis/README.md

 # Tangle Simulation
 The simulation refers https://github.com/minh-nghia/TangleSimulator.
-This tool can simulate tangles with various alpha and lambda with different Tip Selection Alogrithms, such as MSMS or URTS.
+This tool can simulate tangles with various alpha and lambda with different Tip Selection Alogrithms, such as MCMC or URTS.

 # Data Analysis
 We have analysed the topology and performance features of the simulated tangle and real tangle.